NOTE: this post discusses Nicholas Notovitch and Edmond Bordeaux Szekely. For G. J. R. Ouseley and “The Gospel of the Holy Twelve,” see the next post.

 The New Testament includes many books whose actual authors are other than they are claimed to be.
 That is, they are forgeries — but made it into the New Testament anyway.
 Paul’s two “letters to Timothy,” for example, were not actually written by Paul.
 Forgeries are in a different category altogether than channeled works such as Rev. Ouseley’s The Gospel of the Holy Twelve or Levi’s The Aquarian Gospel of Jesus Christ.
 In the case of channeled works, the author is being straightforward: I had a dream or vision, in which God (or Anna Kingsford, or the Akashic Records) revealed these things.
 But in the case of forgeries, a manuscript is being advertised as being written by someone who in fact did not write it.
 Forgeries in the realm of religion are sometimes called “pious frauds.”

 Two distinguished examples of modern “pious frauds” are the gospels by Nicholas Notovitch and Edmond Bordeaux Szekely.
 Both are sometimes innocently quoted by vegetarians to prove that Jesus went to India or that Jesus was a vegetarian.
 But neither of them constitutes real evidence about Jesus, or about anything else before the nineteenth century.
+It’s unfortunate that vegetarians would feel the need to do this, since there is plenty of solid historical evidence that Jesus was a vegetarian.

 Nicolas Notovitch was a French explorer who, in the late nineteenth century, created a sensation by publishing a book called The Unknown Life of Jesus Christ.
 In it, Notovitch describes his travels to Tibet, where after breaking his leg, he was brought to a Tibetan Buddhist monastery in which he finds an unusual manuscript.
 It is about a Saint Issa, and Notovitch quickly realizes that Issa is simply Jesus.
 In this gospel, Issa travels to India and studies with the wise men in that country before returning to Israel and proclaiming his message and ministry.
 Notovitch’s book was first published in French in 1894 and created a sensation; it was then translated into English and various other European languages.